james2doyle/pyro-swipe-module/README.md

 pyro-swipe-module
 =================

 Create multiple sliders with [swipe.js by Brad Birdsall](https://github.com/bradbirdsall/Swipe).
-Swipe is great because it is lightweight, framework-independent(no-jquery) and touch-capable.
+Swipe is great because it is lightweight, framework-independent(no jQuery) and touch-capable.

 This module lets you create multiple sliders and then call them using their id and the modules plugin.
-You just drop a folder in the swipe folder and choose that as your sliders source.
+You just drop a folder in the swipe directory and choose that as your sliders source folder.

 ### Usage